1911 Auckland Rugby League season: Myers Cup (first grade championship)

 Eighteen regular season matches were played before the final on 16 September where City Rovers defeated Ponsonby United 36 to 15 to retain the title which they had won in 1910.

 First Grade competition

+Statistics

+There were 19 first grade games played with 132 tries, 60 conversions, and 11 penalties.
+The average number of points per game was 28.4, with 6.95 tries per game.
+With 60 conversions from 132 attempts the successful percentage was 45.5.
+These were all significant increases from the previous season where 10 less points had been scored per game.

 Myers Cup standings

 The second round did not feature the final round of matches hence Ponsonby playing an extra match (when they were due to have a bye), while the table also includes the final played between City and Ponsonby.